Skip to main content

 Alternative titles for this job include

-Hotel porters welcome guests, carry their luggage and answer their questions.
+Hotel porters welcome guests, take their luggage and show them to their rooms.
+They also answer guests' questions about hotel services.

 Average salary (a year)